buzzingpixel/executive-ee/docs/install.md

 ## Installing Or Updating

 Executive 3.x and newer is designed to work only with Composer dependency management.
 If you know what you're doing (and you probably do if you're using Executive), you can modify these instructions or the sample front controller files to suite your purposes.
-However, this is a guide to installing Executive with Composer will be your starting point:
+However, this guide to installing Executive with Composer will be your starting point:

 1. If you do not yet have composer set up in your project, copy the `composer.json` file from `install-support` to the top level of your project
     - You should modify some of the obvious sample values in the `composer.json` file